 Adventitious Lung Sounds

-This website offers free lessons, reference guides and quizzes for adventitious lung sounds.
+This website offers lessons, reference guides and quizzes for adventitious lung sounds.
 On this page we provide a definition and then we examples of several types of adventitious lung sounds using audio recordings and text.
-Links to the free training courses are noted as well.

 What Are Adventitious Lung Sounds?